MykalMachon/oprun.sh/README.md

 ### Injected secrets will not be omitted from STDOUT

 In the native 1Password CLI's `op run` command all instances of your secret are omitted or "masked" unless you use the `--no-masking` flag.
 This implementation does not do any masking at all.

-This might be something we can implement in the future but for now it's just something to keep in mind.
-Don't log your secrets.
+This is something we may be able to implement down the line.